 Interrailing with a backpack

 I’m using ‘backpack’ here to define lighter weight backpacks that help to bridge the gap between a big expedition rucksack and a suitcase.
 Some have a zipped panel openings for suitcase-style access and others even come with wheels.
-They’re lighter than a traditional rucksack but distribute the weight better than a duffel with straps.
+They’re lighter than a traditional rucksack but distribute the weight better than a duffel bag or holdall.

 Choosing the best backpack for interrailing

-The two duffel bags we’ve used have been strong and comparatively inexpensive.
+If you decide to choose a holdall or duffel bag the ones we’ve used have been strong and comparatively inexpensive.
 Nick uses a Patagonia unisex duffel bag.

 It’s made of ripstop polyester with a laminate water-repellent finish and has shoulder straps to convert it to a backpack.
 These Patagonias come in a range of sizes and colour combos.
 Ours is bright blue and grey and very easy to spot on an airport carousel (or to keep an eye on in a luggage rack).
 It’s 55 litre and weighs 1.1kg.
 Nick preferred a 55 litre size for inter-railing.
 The larger 70 litre bag may hold more but it can become very heavy to carry around.

 Nick’s Patagonia bag is now several years old.
-It’s survived university as well as inter-railing, and there’s no real sign of wear or tear.
+It survived university as well as inter-railing, and there’s no real sign of wear or tear.
 It’s been a very good buy.

 Click here to view and buy a 55 litre Patagonia duffel for your inter-railing trip.